-A competent person (competent in the type of scaffolding work being undertaken and suitably trained) with the assistance of a competent arborist should plan and establish a safe system of work for the operation on each site, taking into consideration:
+A competent person (competent in the type of scaffolding work being undertaken and suitably trained) with the assistance of a proficient operator must plan and establish a safe system of work for the operation, taking into consideration:

-- a) site location; - b) period of time the scaffold is required to be in place; - c) intended use; - d) height and length and any critical dimensions which may affect the scaffold; - e) maximum working loads to be imposed and maximum number of people using the scaffold at any one time; - f) type of access onto the scaffold; - g) any specific requirements or provisions; - h) nature of the ground conditions or supporting structure; - i) any restrictions that may affect the erection, alteration or dismantling process; - j) proximity hazards (e.g. buildings, vehicles, overhead and underground services).
+- a) site location; - b) weather conditions;

+- c) period of time the scaffold is required to be in place; - d) intended use; - e) height and length and any critical dimensions which may affect the scaffold; - f) maximum working loads to be imposed and maximum number of people using the scaffold at any one time; - g) type of safe access onto the scaffold; - h) nature of the ground conditions or supporting structure, ensuring ground conditions are suitable, including slopes; - i) any restrictions that may affect the erection, alteration or dismantling process; - j) proximity hazards (e.g. buildings, vehicles, overhead and underground services); the risks associated with people or objects colliding with the structure must be appropriately managed and precautions implemented.